 Trade of organic products between the U.S. and Mexico is significant and growing.
-In 2015, U.S. exports of selected organic products to Mexico totaled more than $154 million, while U.S. organic imports from Mexico during that same time topped $141 million.
+In 2019, U.S. exports of selected organic products to Mexico totaled more than $118 million, while U.S. organic imports from Mexico during that same time topped $497 million.
 Since Harmonized Tariff Schedule Codes do not track many organic products, the actual value of organic trade between the two countries is undoubtedly much higher.

-Organic products currently exported from Mexico into the U.S. must be certified to the USDA organic regulations.
-Two dozen USDA-accredited certifiers operate in Mexico and more than 1,600 USDA-certified organic operations operating within its borders.
+Importing Organic Products from Mexico.
+Organic products imported to the U.S. from Mexico must be certified to the USDA organic regulations by a USDA Organic Certifying Agent.
+Nearly 20 USDA-accredited certifiers operate in Mexico and there are more than 2,500 USDA-certified organic operations within Mexico’s borders.

 Exporting Organic Products from the U.S. USDA-certified products may be exported to Mexico through December 31, 2021.
 Beginning January 1, 2022, all U.S. organic products exported to Mexico must be certified to Mexico’s Organic Products Law (LPO).
 Contact a certifier approved by Mexico’s National Service for Animal and Plant Health, Food Safety and Quality (SENASICA) for assistance with requirements for LPO certification and organic exports to Mexico.